TUe-excellent-buildings/MSc_2022_Hassel/code_sebastiaan/README_sebastiaan.md

 # README: Sebastiaan van Hassel Graduation thesis 2022

 This readme elaborates the software that is used for the graduation thesis of Sebastiaan van Hassel.
-In GitHub, a fork is made of the BSO-toolbox repository from TUe-excellent-buildings.
-In this fork, a new branch is created, called 'sebastiaan_changes', where all the necessary files are modified or added.
-During the graduation project, seven files of the BSO-toolbox v1.0.0 are modified and listed in this branch.
-Furthermore, the folder 'code_sebastiaan' includes all files written for the corresponding thesis.
+In GitHub, a new repository, called 'MSc_2022_Hassel', is made in TUe-excellent-buildings.
+This repository contains the BSO-toolbox v1.0.0 with some files modified, and a new folder 'code_sebastiaan'.
+During the graduation project, seven files of the BSO-toolbox v1.0.0 are modified and these are already updated in this repository.
+Furthermore, the folder 'code_sebastiaan' includes all extra files written for the corresponding thesis.

 The MSc thesis of Sebastiaan van Hassel [1] with title: "Machine learning and Genetic Algorithms for conformal geometries in design support systems", presents research on whether Machine Learning (ML) and Genetic Algorithms (GA) can be used to obtain a conformal geometry for BSDs.
 To optimise both building designs and their underlying design processes, design support systems exist.
 For domain specific analyses, these systems benefit from a conformal (CF) representation for the Building Spatial Design (BSD).
 In a conformal representation, for all entities: the vertices of an entity are, if intersecting an-other entity, only allowed to coincide with this other entity's vertices.

 [1] van Hassel, S.J.F.
 (2022). *Machine learning and Genetic Algorithms for conformal geometries in design support systems.* (MSc thesis).
 Eindhoven, The Netherlands: Eindhoven University of Technology.

-## Modified C++ files in the BSO-toolbox v1.0.0
+## Modified files in the BSO-toolbox v1.0.0
 The BSO-toolbox repository from TUe-excellent-buildings is used in the graduation project of Sebastiaan van Hassel.
 Thereby, seven files of the BSO-toolbox v1.0.0 are modified.
 It concerns the following files with directories:
 1. BSO-toolbox/bso/spatial_design/ms_building.cpp
 2. BSO-toolbox/bso/spatial_design/ms_building.hpp